Bad Nauheim: History

 Before the Holocaust, there had been an on-and-off Jewish presence in Bad Nauheim since around 1303.
 At that time, nearly 400 Jews lived in the town, making up nearly 3% of the population.
-On Kristallnacht, the schoolhouse was desecrated and ransacked as well as Jewish stores, businesses and the synagogue.
-Many Jews were taken that night to concentration camps.
-Some were let out.
-Of those let out, many were rearrested.
+On Kristallnacht, the schoolhouse, Jewish stores, businesses and the synagogue were desecrated and ransacked.
+Many Jews were taken to concentration camps that night.
+Some were released.
+Of those set free, many were rearrested.
 By the end of the Holocaust, there were just three Jews remaining in Bad Nauheim.
 For the most part, those who were not murdered had left the country.

 The Grand Hotel in Bad Nauheim was also the location of the Gestapo-led internment of around 115 Americans who were working in the U.S. Embassy as well as American journalists in Berlin in December 1941.
 During their five-month internment at the Grand Hotel, they published the Bad Nauheim Pudding, a locally created newspaper, until it was censored by the Germans.
 They also formed what they called Badheim University, which allowed the internees education in areas such as languages, phonetics, bible study, and travelogs.
 The group would leave Bad Nauheim on 12 May 1942 after their five-month internment in Jeschke's Grand Hotel.

 During World War II, Adolf Hitler had a command complex in nearby Langenhain-Ziegenberg called Adlerhorst, "the Eagle's Nest" (not to be confused with Kehlsteinhaus of Obersalzberg, which was never referred to as "the Eagle's Nest" by the Nazis).

 On 29 March 1945 Bad Nauheim was occupied by troops from the US Third Army.
 It was occupied by troops of the Fifteenth United States Army, which was a small group tasked with gathering historical information of Allied operations and documenting tactical methods of war from the Allied troops.
 It was used as a residential area for American occupation forces after World War II.
 Despite its proximity to Frankfurt am Main and Hitler's command complex, Bad Nauheim was totally spared from Allied bombing.
 American occupants from that time were told that President Roosevelt had loved the town so much from his days there that he ordered it spared.